rehierl/abstract-properties/02-basic-maths/3-2-subsequence.md

 subsequence to `s`, then `s` may also be described as the **super-sequence** of `t`.

-Note that this is also **a removal-based definition**.
+Note that this is **a removal-based definition**.

 Note that the empty sequence `Ø` (**all-of** the elements removed) is a subsequence to any sequence, including itself.
 Furthermore, any non-empty sequence is a subsequence to itself (**none-of** the elements removed).

-Note that, if a sequence is formed by removing one or more elements in between the 1st and last element of the resulting sequence, then that sequence is said to have **a gap**.
-In addition to that, if `n` elements have been removed from in between two elements that are now adjacent (i.e. next to each other) in the subsequence, then that subsequence can be described as having **a gap of size n**.
+Note that, if a sequence is formed by removing one or more elements in between the 1st and last element of the resulting subsequence, then that subsequence is said to have **a gap**.
+In addition to that, if `n` elements have been removed from in between two elements that are adjacent (i.e. next to each other) in the subsequence, then that subsequence can be said to have **a gap of size n**.

 Note that, as a matter of clarity, a substring can be described as **a subsequence of consecutive elements**.
-Here, the word "consecutive" is to be understood in regards to the elements within the supersequence and to point out that no element was removed from in between the remaining elements.
+Here, the word "consecutive" is to be understood in regards to the elements within the supersequence and thus to point out that the subsequence has no gaps.

 <!-- ======================================================================= -->
 ## strict/proper-subsequence-of